-We are Leveraging the ARTs, education anD economic opportunity to rebuild the neighborhood around Pulitzer Prize winner Stephen Henderson's childhood home in Detroit.
+We are Leveraging the Literary ARTs, education anD neighborhood stabilization to rebuild the neighborhood around Pulitzer Prize winner Stephen Henderson's childhood home in Detroit.

 Rose Gorman named Tuxed0 Project